Apartment hunting is a stressful process that involves lots of time and paperwork including the rental application.

-Can rental applications ask for your bank account?
+Can rental applications ask for my bank account number?

 - Pay stubs

 - Contact information